 - Canaan Fir – between a Balsam and Fraser Fir, it has a rich green color and medium fragrance

-- Colorado Blue Spruce – blue (some say silver) foliage, nice pyramid shape with strong branches to hold ornaments; thin, pointy needles can be sharp; limited shedding.
+- Colorado Blue Spruce – blue (some say silver) foliage, nice pyramid shape with sturdy branches to hold ornaments; thin, pointy needles can be sharp; limited shedding.

 - Deodar Cedar – whimsical shape and stature, reminiscent of “The Grinch Who Stole Christmas.”